Marketing mix modeling: Competition

 The impact of competition on the brand sales is captured by creating the competition variables accordingly.
 The variables are created from the marketing activities of the competition like television advertising, trade promotions, product launches etc. The results from the model can be used to identify the biggest threat to own brand sales from competition.
 The cross-price elasticity and the cross-promotional elasticity can be used to devise appropriate response to competition tactics.
 A successful competitive campaign can be analysed to learn valuable lesson for the own brand.

 Television & Broadcasting: The application of MMM can also be applied in the broadcast media.
-Broadcasters may want to know what determine whether a particular will be sponsored.
+Broadcasters may want to know what determines whether a particular program will be sponsored.
 This could depend on the presenter attributes, the content, and the time the program is aired. these will therefore form the independent variables in our quest to design a program salability function.
 Program salability is a function of the presenter attributes, the program content and the time the program is aired.